Orfium/orfium-github-actions/README.md

 For the reusable workflow's inputs, there are 4 required ones:
 * python_version: (OPTIONAL) The python version that will be used for workflow's commands
 * environment_id: The environment_id MUST match a pre-existing environment file and a pre-existing <environment_id>_cf_parameters.json, e.g. infra/environments/production.env + infra/environments/production_cf_parameters.json + environment_id: production.
-* environment_suffix: (OPTIONAL) The suffix that is added to the stack name.
+* environment_suffix: (OPTIONAL) The suffix that is added to the stack name along with the product name.
 The recommendation is a) For review environments, to add the Pull Request number, b) for other environment types, to match the environment_id.
 Having said that, these are recommendations and anything meaningful can be added.
+For production environments, we can leave it empty, as it will be the main environment and does not need a suffix.
+Moreover, it helps us make the assumption that if an environment does not have a suffix, it is the production environment and should be handled with more care than an ephemeral environment.
 * dynamic_cf_parameters: (OPTIONAL) A stringified list of additional parameters that can be adedd to the sam deploy command.
 You can easily create such a string with a command like this:
 * main_cf_template: (OPTIONAL) The default file path of the main CloudFormation template is infra/aws-deploy.yml.
 If there is a need for a different filename or a file in a different path in the repo you can overwrite by providing here the custom template.
-* stack_name: The name of the CloudFormation stack.
-If there is an environment_suffix, that is added to the end of the stack_name.
 ```
 app_image=hello
 test_custom_var_1=123456789012.dkr.ecr.us-east-1.amazonaws.com/test/flower:latest